AmziLS/AmziProlog/README.md

 linkrun/ contains the source for the Prolog linker. libs/ contains Prolog libraries that will be compiled to .plm files.

 OS related extensions to Prolog, for handling files, directories, environment variables, and displaying message boxes are available under osutils/.
+More extensions for ODBC, MySQL, Tcl/Tk, and sockets can be found in the langbindings/ folder.

 Finally, apart from a simple IDE (under wide-IDE/), there is also an Eclipse plugin that provides a more complete experience, under eclipse_plugin/.